FIEO FIEO

 If there is no treaty or trade agreement between the exporting and importing countries, the need for an ordinary CO arises.
 Similarly, if a particular product being shipped does not qualify for tariff relief, it must be declared using an ordinary CO.

-The Generalised System of Preferences (GSP) was introduced in the U.S. by Congress in 1974 with the aim of fostering economic growth in disadvantaged nations.
+The Generalised System of Preferences (GSP) was introduced in the U.S. by Congress in 1974 to foster economic growth in disadvantaged nations.
 It provides duty-free access to numerous products imported from over a hundred countries that have been granted preferential status.

 Benefits From Tariff Preferences In India